Resident Evil: Damnation: Reception

 The film grossed $2,325,035 at the Japanese box office, with its debut week earning $666,837.
 In the United States, Resident Evil: Damnation has earned $3.3 million in home video sales.
 In Japan, the DVD sold 24,952 units while the Blu-ray sold 23,917 units.

 On review aggregator Rotten Tomatoes, 100% of 5 reviews are positive for the film, and the average rating is 8/10.
-Blu-ray.com found the story to be accessible to newcomers, and named Damnation as one of the faithful video game adaptations especially thanks to the characters' dynamics.
 IGN gave the film a score of 7.8 out of 10, named it "the best Resident Evil film to-date" but stated that there was a lack of accessibility for newcomers.
 Joel Harley from Starburst rated the film 7/10, and criticized the lack of introduction to the characters for viewers who are new to the series, though felt that fans of the franchise would enjoy the installment, the CGI of which allowed for compelling action sequences.
-Blu-ray.com was more positive, finding the story accessible to newcomers and naming Damnation as one of the faithful video game adaptations.
 Otaku USA found the premise confusing and noted that the relationship Leon has with Ada comes across underdeveloped while the horror elements are removed in the climax.

-Reviewing the home media releases, the audio was commended by Blu-ray.com for evoking a battlefield and fitting into the setting due to the use of several weapon powers, while the various characters was stated to have "heavy Eastern Bloc accents" by DVD Talk, but "the crispness and clarity of the center channel will not leave [the viewer] scratching [their] head as to what was said."
+Various characters were stated to have "heavy Eastern Bloc accents" by DVD Talk, but "the crispness and clarity of the center channel will not leave [the viewer] scratching [their] head as to what was said."
 IGN said that the audio of the Blu-ray version was well presented along with the soundtrack.
 The Hollywood News commented that the animation was one of the major outstanding parts of the film for giving the enemy creatures horror-like looks.

 In a retrospective article, Escapist Magazine wrote that Damnation was the best film in the entire franchise, citing a narrative similar to Resident Evil 4, and lauded the film for its accessibility, visuals, and action sequences.
 Looper gave Degeneration, Damnation and Vendetta the title of "Honorable Mention" when listing all Resident Evil movies as a result of the live-actions having generally been reviewed more than the CGI ones.

 The film was awarded the 2013 International 3D Society Japan Award for animation.